chabanovsky/too-broad-analysis/README.md

 ### Results

-Results are availble in a [meta post]() and on [our exeprimental server](http://assets.rudevs.ru/experiments/too-broad-analysis).
+Results are availble in a [meta post](https://ru.meta.stackoverflow.com/q/6524/6) and on [our exeprimental server](http://assets.rudevs.ru/experiments/too-broad-analysis).

 ### Try it!

 It's a pure python app.
 To run it on your PC all what you need is python 3, numpy and [nltk](http://www.nltk.org/).

-As soon as you clone it and install reqired packages, go to the app's root flolder and run the following command in the terminal.
+As soon as you clone it and install all reqired packages, go to the app's root flolder and run the following command in the terminal.

     python3 ./too_braod.py --analyse

-When it's done you will see 10 most biggest groups in terminal and all groups under an asset folder in the project directory.
+When it's done you will see 10 most biggest groups in the terminal and all groups under the "assets" folder in the project directory.

-You can make groups bigger by decreasing the threshold of cosine similarity in the docmument.py file.
-The less this parametor the less similarity between documents is required for questions to be in the same group.
+You can make groups bigger by decreasing a "threshold" parametor of cosine similarity in the docmument.py file.
+The less this parametor the less similarity between documents is required for questions to appear in the same group.